 As a general rule of thumb, printing your design on a desktop laser printer (at intended size) should reveal any obvious quality and readability issues.
 Don't expect our presses to magically create better quality and resolution if it doesn't exist in the artwork.
 Also, hand-cutting the printed test label to final size and applying it your product is an excellent way to check that your design works in real life and fits the product properly.
 It's better to make the effort to check all these items BEFORE we print thousands of them and you find out they don't fit or look right.

 In short, never assume that a label design will fit onto your product packaging or that every design element will print clearly.
-Take a few minutes and print out a test label before moving forward.
+Take a few minutes and print out a test label before ordering a large order of printed custom product labels.

 Learn more about the product label artwork files needed to print labels with high clarity.